MakieOrg/Makie.jl/docs/src/makielayout/axis.md

 ### Limit Reset

 You can reset the limits with `ctrl + leftclick`.
-Alternatively, you can call `autolimits!` on the axis to achieve the same effect programmatically.
+This is the same as doing `reset_limits!(ax)`.
+This sets the limits back to the values stored in `ax.limits`, and if they are `nothing`, computes them automatically.
+If you have previously called `limits!`, `xlims!` or `ylims!`, these settings therefore stay intact when doing a limit reset.

+You can alternatively press `ctrl + shift + leftclick`, which is the same as calling `autolimits!(ax)`.
+This function ignores previously set limits and computes them all anew given the axis content.

 ### Rectangle Selection Zoom